The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Do not bring what you wrote down to your interview.
 It is only to help you prepare to tell your story during your interview.

 Who and what to bring to the interview.
 Every person on your case file needs to attend the interview.
 This includes babies and young children unless the RSC tells you otherwise.
 Bring the following documents to your interview, if they apply to your situation:

 - The identification documents of everyone on your case file.

-- UNHCR certificate.
+- UNHCR registration document.

 - Military-related documents such as a military book and military ID.
 If you served in the military, bring all your military documentation, such as a military book or card.
 If you served in the military but you do not have any documents, be ready to explain why you do not have them.